BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- To live fully is to be always in no-man's-land, to experience each moment as completely new and fresh. – Pema Chodron
+ You must learn to let go.
+Release the stress.
+You were never in control anyway. – Steve Maraboli